awsdocs/aws-site-to-site-vpn-user-guide/doc_source/HowToTestEndToEnd_Linux.md

    Minimum = 0ms, Maximum = 0ms, Average = 0ms
    ```

    To test tunnel failover, you can temporarily disable one of the tunnels on your customer gateway device, and repeat the above step\.
 You cannot disable a tunnel on the AWS side of the VPN connection\.

-You can use SSH or RDP to connect to your instances in the VPC\.
+To test the connection from AWS to your on\-premises network, you can use SSH or RDP to connect to your instance from your network\.
+You can then run the `ping` command with the private IP address of another computer in your network, to verify that both sides of the connection can initiate and receive requests\.

 For more information about how to connect to a Linux instance, see [Connect to your Linux instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#EC2_ConnectToInstance_Linux) in the *Amazon EC2 User Guide for Linux Instances*\.
 For more information about how to connect to a Windows instance, see [Connect to your Windows instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EC2Win_GetStarted.html#EC2Win_ConnectToInstanceWindows) in the *Amazon EC2 User Guide for Windows Instances*\.